Orange-OpenSource/Orange-Boosted-Bootstrap/site/content/docs/5.1/forms/quantity-selector.md

 ---
 layout: docs
 title: Quantity selector
-description: Use our custom quantity selector in forms for selecting a number.
+description: Use our custom quantity selector in forms for incremental and decremental display of small numbers.
 group: forms
 toc: true
 ---